Exponential rate of convergence in current reservoirs

-In this paper we study a family of interacting particle systems whose state space is $\{0,1\}^{[-N,N]}$.
-For each $N$, the dynamics is a Markov process with generator $L=L_0+L_b$, $L_0$ the generator of the stirring process (see \eqref{z2.1} below), $L_b$ the generator of a birth-death process whose events are localized in a neighborhood of the end-points, see \eqref{z3.1}.
+In this paper, we study a family of interacting particle systems whose state space is $\{0,1\}^{[-N,N]}$.
+For each $N$, the dynamics is a Markov process with generator $L=L_0+L_b$, $L_0$ the generator of the stirring process (see \eqref{z2.1} below), $L_b$ the generator of a birth-death process whose events are localized in a neighborhood of the end-points; see \eqref{z3.1}.

-In particular we focus on the case when around $N$ there are only births while around $-N$ there are only deaths.
-The system is then ``unbalanced'' and in the stationary measure $\mu^{\rm st}_N$ there is a non-zero steady current of particles flowing from right to left.
+In particular, we focus on the case when around $N$ there are only births while around $-N$ there are only deaths.
+The system is then ``unbalanced'' and in the stationary measure $\mu^{\mathrm{st}}_N$ there is a non-zero steady current of particles flowing from right to left.
 This system is designed to model the Fick's law which relates the current to the density gradient.

-In statistical mechanics, non equilibrium is not as well understood as equilibrium, hence the interest, from a physical viewpoint, to look at systems which are stationary yet in non-equilibrium: in our case the stationary process is in fact non-reversible and the stationary measure $\mu^{\rm st}_N$ not Gibbsian.
+In statistical mechanics, non-equilibrium is not as well understood as equilibrium, hence the interest, from a physical viewpoint, to look at systems which are stationary yet in non-equilibrium: in our case, the stationary process is in fact non-reversible and the stationary measure $\mu^{\mathrm{st}}_N$ not Gibbsian.

-There is a huge literature on stationary non-equilibrium measures, in particular on their large deviations, as they are related to ``out of equilibrium thermodynamics'' (see for instance \cite{bertini, bodineau, bdl, derrida}).
+There is a huge literature on stationary non-equilibrium measures, in particular, on their large deviations, as they are related to ``out of equilibrium thermodynamics'' (see, for instance, \mbox{\cite{bertini,bodineau,bdl,derrida}}).
 Our goal is to study the exponential rate at which the dynamics converges to the stationary measure, and how it depends on the system size.
-Spectral gaps have been well studied in the reversible or Gibbsian set-up, both for stirring and for more general interacting particle systems.
-(See for instance \cite{lu}.)
-The techniques used in those situations however do not seem to apply to our non-equilibrium model.
+Spectral gaps have been well studied in the reversible or Gibbsian set-up, both for stirring and for more general interacting particle systems (see, for instance, \cite{lu}).
+The techniques\vadjust{\goodbreak} used in those situations, however, do not seem to apply to our non-equilibrium model.
 We shall rather rely on stochastic inequalities and coupling methods, thus reducing the problem to that of bounding the extinction time of the set of discrepancies between two coupled evolutions.
 The case of a single discrepancy can be regarded as an environment dependent random walk with death rate which also depends on the environment.
 Its extinction time has been studied in \cite{dptvrw} and, as we shall see here, is closely related to the exponential rate of convergence in our model.